The Big Ben clockface has remerged and it’s… a different colour??

 What’s the story here then?
 An elaborate piece of Tory propaganda?
 A rogue colour mixer?
 A Brexit-related shortage of black paint?

 In fact, the answer to this mystery lies in an article published on the official parliament website some, er, years ago.
-Historical analysis of the layers of paint on the clockface – which was completed in 1859 – reveal there have been six different colour schemes over the years, with the familiar black one a measure adopted in the 1930s to try and conceal the effects of London’s then harrowing amount of polluting smog.
+Historical analysis of the layers of paint on the clockface – which was originally completed in 1859 – reveal there have been six different colour schemes over the years, with the familiar black one a measure adopted in the 1930s to try and conceal the effects of London’s then harrowing amount of polluting smog.
 The Prussian blue paintjob was apparently the original vision of architect Charles Barry, with his more colourful vision of the tower also featuring gilding and more ornate heraldry, including symbols for each of the four principalities of the United Kingdom.
-Sometimes in 2021 it feels like we can no longer have nice things, but well done, London: we’ve driven the pollution levels down to such a low point that we can now have a colourful neo-gothic belltower.
-Congratulations, guys: we did this together.
+And great news: all of this has been restored, for a much fancier Big Ben.
+Sometimes it feels like we can no longer have nice things, but well done, London: we’ve driven the pollution levels down to such a point that we can now have a neo-gothic belltower designed to the original colour specifications.

 The restoration of Big Ben is due to finally be completed sometime next year.
 Sign up to its newsletter for more information.